Shades of Gray™ – IP litigation, counseling and arbitration from black to white and everything in between.

 Ms. Gray focuses her practice on intellectual property (including copyrights, trademarks and trade secrets) and commercial litigation and counseling.
 She has managed complex cases in all phases of litigation, from prelitigation counseling through appellate review, and has considerable experience in discovery and motion practice.
 Her extensive copyright experience includes representing the National Geographic Society in a series of cutting-edge lawsuits at the intersection of traditional print media and emerging electronic technologies which ultimately established the Geographic’s right to reproduce National Geographic magazine in electronic format (see, e.g., Faulkner, et al. v.
 National Geographic Society, et al., 294 F. Supp.
 2d 523 (S.D.N.Y.
 2003); aff’d, 409 F.3d 26 (2d Cir.
 2005)).
 Ms. Gray has advised clients with respect to diverse types of copyright issues, including fair use, work for hire, transfers, licenses and enforcement in transactional, counseling and litigation settings.

-Ms. Gray is a frequent speaker on topical issues on the copyright area, having appeared at events hosted by the the American Bar Association; the American Intellectual Property Law Association; the State Bar of California; the Practising Law Institute; the San Francisco Intellectual Property Law Association; and the Center for Law, Technology and the Arts of Case Western Reserve University School of Law.
+Ms. Gray is a frequent speaker on topical issues on the copyright area, having appeared at events hosted by the the American Bar Association; the American Intellectual Property Law Association; the Copyright Society of the U.S.A.; the State Bar of California; the Practising Law Institute; the San Francisco Intellectual Property Law Association; and the Center for Law, Technology and the Arts of Case Western Reserve University School of Law.
 Ms. Gray is a member of the Executive Committee of the Copyright Society of the U.S.A.
 She served as the Chair of the Northern California Chapter of the Copyright Society from 2005-2007 and as a Trustee from 2006-2008.
 She also served on the Committee on Copyrights and Literary Property of the Association of the Bar of the City of New York from 2000-2003.

 Ms. Gray is admitted to practice in the states of California and New York; the United States District Courts for the Northern, Central and Eastern Districts of California and the Southern and Eastern Districts of New York; the United States Courts of Appeal for the Second and Ninth Circuits; and the United States Supreme Court.